Best Smart Pet Collars 2025: GPS + Health

 Setup Tips and Smart Home Integration

 Fit and comfort first.
 Start with the collar off the pet.
 Power on, pair in the app, and confirm a GPS lock outdoors.
 For cats, attach to a breakaway collar and test release force.
 Log a short walk to confirm a consistent path.
+If you use a fountain, introduce it gradually with our step-by-step.

 Frequently Asked Questions